kyZhan2002/bst270_individual_proj/code/steak_analysis.md

 ## Reflection on the reproducibility

-This is a quite simple data analysis.
 The data is publicly available, and the figure and the table are quite reproducible.
 I think the only problem arises in the first two rows I removed.
 As these two rows are indeed invalid ones, I guess the author made some mistakes when storing the data as the csv file.